soonkienyuan/PUPILS-AND-TEACHERS-POPULATION-DEMOGRAPHIC/README.md

 | Number of pupils          | Quantitative data type                                       | Number (discrete)                                        |
 | Number of teachers        |        Quantitative data type                                                        |  Number (discrete)                                                        |

+## ANALYZATION OF EACH DASHBOARD

+Please refer to the report. [click here](https://github.com/soonkienyuan/PUPILS-AND-TEACHERS-POPULATION-DEMOGRAPHIC/blob/main/Report/Project%20report_%20SD20040.pdf)

+## CONCLUDING REMARKS

+### Revisiiting the Objective

+Created to brings the actual and right information to the public through user-friendly interactive visualization dashboard.

+### Conclusion

+- Government should increase teacher supply for the future and ensure there is no oversupply for each district education office.
+- Dashboard 6 showed fewer men in primary and secondary school teaching in 2017-2018.
+- Government and society should promote more male teachers.
+- Teacher-student ratio should also be used to manage teacher distribution in Malaysian schools.